francesco75/project3/README.md

 Unicorn uses the Model with Database, View,  Template with html file  Url links

 - Bootstrap
+     - Grid: The structure with rows and columns
+     - Navbar: Navigation with links
+     - Table: The ticket list with bugs and features

 - Data :
      - SQL Feature_payment
      - SQL Vote
 - Javascript libraries: D3.js.
 Crossfilter.js, DC.js
+     - PieChart Barchart

 - Payment
      - Paypal System

 # Testing
 ## Testing Browser
+ - The Testing Browser tests  the website on the different browser and checks the different like the picture size  and responsive navbar and charts
  - Google Crome:
      - All the pages respond very well and jquery library work very well.
        The Navigation Bar works perfect.The Charts work well